ddhartma/Face-Generation-with-DCGANs/README.md

 - dlnd_face_generation.ipynb
 - problem_unittests.py
 - workspace_utils.py
+- Data for the SDiscriminator Training is stored in *processed_celeba_small/celeba/...*
-- data/Seinfeld_Scripts.txt
+- requirements.txt

-The data for RNN training process is provided in the text file  *data/Seinfeld_Scripts.txt*

-In order to run the Jupyter Notebook *dlnd_tv_script_generation.ipynb* use the Terminal/CLI and write
+In order to run the Jupyter Notebook *dlnd_face_generation.ipynb* use the Terminal/CLI and write

 ```
-jupyter notebook dlnd_tv_script_generation.ipynb
+jupyter notebook dlnd_face_generation.ipynb
 ```

 For further help regarding Jupyter Notebook check [Jupyter-ReadTheDocs](https://jupyter.readthedocs.io/en/latest/index.html)

-### Dataset Stats
-This is a short summary of the characteristics of the Seinfeld_Scripts.txt file:
-- The number of unique words: 46367
-- Number of lines: 109233
-- Average number of words in each line: 5.544240293684143

 ### Hyperparameters
 The DCGAN training success depends strongly on the right choice of hyperparameters.
 If the network isn't getting the desired results, tweak these parameters and/or the layers.